History of the iPhone: Conception and initial development

-Beta to production
+Beta to production and announcement

-The iPhone beta was created in 2004 to test the device and its functions.
-The beta version enabled Apple to develop the phone's capabilities before launching a final product.
-While it may technically have been the first iPhone that was created, it was never released to the public, so it has not been considered the first iPhone.

 In an effort to bypass the carriers, Jobs approached Motorola.
 On September 7, 2005, Apple and Motorola collaborated to develop the Motorola ROKR E1, the first mobile phone to use iTunes.
 Steve Jobs was unhappy with the ROKR, among other deficiencies, the ROKR E1's firmware limited storage to only 100 iTunes songs to avoid competing with Apple's iPod nano. iTunes Music Store purchases could also not be downloaded wirelessly directly into the ROKR E1 and had to be done through a PC sync.
 Apple therefore decided to develop its own phone, which would incorporate the iPod's musical functions into a smartphone.

 Feeling that having to compromise with a non-Apple designer (Motorola) prevented Apple from designing the phone they wanted to make, Apple discontinued support for the ROKR in September 2006, and, after creating a deal with AT&T (at the time still called Cingular), released a version of iTunes that included references to an as-yet unknown mobile phone that could display pictures and video.
 This turned out to be the first iPhone (iPhone 2G).

-On June 29, 2007, the first iPhone was released.
-The iPod Touch, which came with an iPhone-style touchscreen to the iPod range, was also released later in 2007.
-The iPad followed in 2010.

-Public announcement

 On January 9, 2007, Steve Jobs announced the first iPhone at the Macworld convention, receiving substantial media attention.
-Jobs announced that the first iPhone would be released later that year.
-On June 29, 2007, the first iPhone was released.

 On June 11, 2007, Apple announced at the Apple's Worldwide Developers Conference that the iPhone would support third party applications using the Safari engine.
 Third parties would be able to create Web 2.0 applications, which users could access via the Internet.
 Such applications appeared even before the release of the iPhone; the first of these, called OneTrip, was a program meant to keep track of users' shopping lists.

+On June 29, 2007, the first iPhone was released.
+The iPod Touch, which came with an iPhone-style touchscreen to the iPod range, was also released later in 2007.
+The iPad followed in January 27, 2010.